Farmington woman arrested on multiple charges after fight

 Jorge was wielding a flashlight when she broke into the residence.
 The woman stated Jorge attempted to hit her with the flashlight but she was able to take it away from her.

-Jorge stated to police that she went over to the house to make amends for a family feud that had been going on.
+Jorge told police that she went over to the house to make amends for a family feud that had been going on.

 Jorge is being held in Washington County Jail with no bond.
 She will appear in court on November 4.